The modern homesteader is someone who seeks a lifestyle of self-sufficiency! They make the most of what they have.

 It’s not where you live…

 The end of the Homesteading Act in 1975 coincided with a popular movement called “Back to the Land.”
-This movement was officially an exodus of hippies from urban centers to rural communes, but it also refers to anyone who wishes to live a more self-sufficient lifestyle.
-Modern-day homesteaders live in apartment buildings, crowded neighborhoods, suburban landscapes of every variety, as well as back-woods cabins and old farming plots.
+This movement was officially an exodus of hippies from urban centers to rural life, but it also refers to anyone who wishes to live a more self-sufficient lifestyle.
+To escape the craziness of commercialism.

 Want to lose weight?
 Why not trade in your gym membership for a garden?
 Want organic food?
-Homesteaders remember the days when everything was organic!
+Homesteaders remember the days when everything was organic without GMOs!
 Veggies came from your neighbor down the street.
 Meat and dairy from the farmer across town.
-The local bee-keeper is the best source for honey and pure beeswax, as well as many pearls of wisdom.
+The local beekeeper is the best source of honey and pure beeswax, as well as many pearls of wisdom.
 Have you ever had raw goat’s milk kefir?
 Do you know someone with a flour mill?
 What will you do for medicine?
-There may be a “green witch” right next door, with just the right blend of wildcrafted herbs, medicinal syrups and tinctures for every cure (…and she’d gladly take a dozen eggs as barter!).
+There may be a “green witch” right next door, with just the right blend of wildcrafted herbs, medicinal syrups, and tinctures for every cure (…and she’d gladly take a dozen eggs as barter!).

-You, too, can be a Homesteader!
+You, too, can be a Modern Homesteader!